-Target Disease Rate (fl oz/A) Application Timing Use Directions Brown Rust (Puccinia melanocephela) Orange Rust (Puccinia kuehnii) 13.7 - 20.7 Apply prior to disease development.
+o a gairo airio Target Disease Rate (fl oz/A) Application Timing Use Directions Brown Rust (Puccinia melanocephela) Orange Rust (Puccinia kuehnii) 13.7 - 20.7 Apply prior to disease development.
 Continue applications through season on a 14 to 28-day interval, following the resistance management guidelines.
 Apply by ground, air, or chemigation.
-An adjuvant may be added at recommended rates.
+An adjuvant may be added at directed rates.
 If disease pressure is high, use the shortest interval.

-• Do not make more than two applications of Trivapro Fungicide or other Group 7 or 11 fungicides before alternation with a fungicide that is not in Group 7 or 11.
+.
+DO NOT make more than two applications of Trivapro Fungicide or other Group 7 or 11 fungicides before alternation with a fungicide that is not in Group 7 or 11.

-- 1) Refer to Section 6.1 for additional product use restrictions. - 2) Maximum Single Application Rate: 20.7 fl oz/A - 3) Minimum Application Interval: 14 days - 4) Maximum Annual Rate: 62.1 fl oz/A/year - a.
-Do not apply more than 0.675 lb ai/A/year of propiconazole-containing products. - b.
-Do not apply more than 0.80 lb ai/A/year of azoxystrobin-containing products. - c.
-Do not apply more than 0.204 lb ai/A/year of benzovindiflupyr-containing products. - 5) Do not exceed 3 applications per year. - 6) Pre-harvest Interval (PHI): 30 days - 7) Aerial application is prohibited in New York State.
+- 1) Refer to Section 6.1 for additional product use restrictions. - 2) Maximum Single Application Rate: 20.7 fl oz/A - Minimum Application Interval: 14 days - 4) Maximum Annual Rate: 62.1 fl oz/A/year - a.
+DO NOT apply more than 0.675 lb ai/A/year of propiconazole-containing products. - b.
+DO NOT apply more than 0.80 lb ai/A/year of azoxystrobin-containing products. - c.
+DO NOT apply more than 0.204 lb ai/A/year of benzovindiflupyr-containing products. - 5) DO NOT exceed 3 applications per year. - 6) Pre-harvest Interval (PHI): 30 days - 7) Aerial application is prohibited in New York State.